oracle/python-oracledb/doc/src/api_manual/fetch_info.rst

     ``oracledb.DB_TYPE_JSON`` as well as when an "IS JSON" constraint is enabled on LOB and VARCHAR2 columns.

+.. attribute:: FetchInfo.is_oson

+    This read-only attribute returns whether the column is known to contain binary encoded OSON data.
+This will be ``True`` when an "IS JSON FORMAT OSON" check constraint is enabled on BLOB columns.

+    .. versionadded:: 2.1.0

 .. attribute:: FetchInfo.name

     This read-only attribute returns the name of the column as mandated by the